Lappan Chhappan

 Lappan Chhappan, is a Nepali gangster film directed by Mukunda Bhatta Written by Prabesh Poudel and Prakash jung shah.produced by Damber Bahadur Chand and co-produced by Indra Prasad Kharel.
-Inspired by the "Lappan Chappan” titled song from Kabaddi Kabaddi, Lappan Chappan is set for release on 24 March 2017.
+Its title is inspired by the song titled "Lappan Chappan" from the 2015 movie Kabaddi Kabaddi.
 The meaning of the title refers to the act of dishonesty or deception.
 The majority of the film was shot in Belgium.
+Lappan Chhappan was set for release on 24 March 2017.

 Plot

 In the capital city of Nepal, two young hackers are living their life until they meet with Baby (Barsa Siwakoti), whose purse and car they have stolen.
 Baby gives them work to hack the account of a mafia named Baka (Saugat Malla) who is also the boyfriend of Baby.
 In another part of story it is shown there is a local goon named Chamero (Arpan Thapa).
 Chamero is gay and has his special worker named Raju.
 And he has another reporter worker Mr. Tamang (Dayahang Rai).
 But actually Tamang is inspector and is ordered by police to join the Chamero gang and bring Baka into the jail.

 And in this way the story goes on and in the climax Baby is killed by Chamero and Baka goes to jail, Tamang gets promotion and the two hackers are rich by getting all Baka's money.
-The two hackers phonecall Tamang and make fun of him.
-But Tamang replies with the statement that "the dangerous game is about to begin".
+The two hackers phone Tamang and make fun of him.
+But Tamang replies with the statement that "the dangerous game is about to begin", hinting at the possibility of a sequel.

-As if the sequel is coming soon...

 Filming

-The film stars Arpan Thapa, Dayahang Rai, and Saugat Malla and was shot in Nepal, Belgium and other parts of Europe.
+The film stars Arpan Thapa, Dayahang Rai, and Saugat Malla and was shot in Nepal, Belgium, and other parts of Europe.